 Millbrook family members’ bird offers for February

-When you spend over £35 in February in one transaction, we’ll give you a free seed or peanut bird feeder worth £16.99*.
+When you spend over £35 in one transaction in birdcare in February, we’ll give you a free bird seed feeder worth £16.99*.
+See below for our package idea!

 2 for £16 Fat Snax 50 Tub, £8.99 each